cdevroe/unmark/readme.md

 - mySQL 5.5 or greater

 **Experimental: Docker**
 If you're going to use Docker we've included the appropriate Docker Compose, Dockerfile, and PHP.ini files to do so.
 This is still in its experimental phase though.
+We will update this readme with better instructions.

 ### Common Issues